20 Travel Tips for Georgia: Actually Useful Things to Know

 Chacha with a view of Juta Valley, Kazbegi

-inside of Gelati Monastery with all the walls covered in ancient Orthodox artwork, travel tips for georgia
+inside of Gelati Monastery with all the walls covered in ancient Orthodox artwork, travel tips for Georgia

 Ancient Orthodox artwork on the interior of Gelati Monastery